 1 – Rove R2-4K Dash Cam

-First on our review of best dash cam for truckers is the Roke R2-4K dashboard camera is Ultra HD, with a resolution up to 2160p.
-It’s hard to get a clearer picture than that.
-Truck drivers especially need to have an unhindered view of the road in front of them.
+First on our review of best dash cam for truckers is the Roke R2-4K dash camera.
+It’s Ultra HD, with a high resolution up to 2160p.
+It’s hard to get a clearer picture than that from a dash cam.
+Truck drivers especially need to have an unhindered view of the road.
 The 4K resolution of this dash cam plus the 24 frames per second frame rate knocks many other competitors out of the park.
-Since many rig drivers make nightly runs, the super night vision technology on this camera also displays ultra-clear footage in low light conditions.
+Since many rig drivers make nightly runs, the super night vision technology on this dash cam also displays ultra-clear footage when driving at night.

 Built-in Wifi and GPS features are a luxury not all dash cams have.
-We believe it’s of vital importance to select a dash cam with these two features for trucks.
-The Wifi allows you to configure and set everything with the compatible app, for easy viewing from your smartphone.
-All the captured footage can be uploaded and shared on social media.
+It’s important to select a dash cam with Wi-Fi and GPS features for trucks.
+The Wifi allows you to configure everything in the dash cam with the compatible app, for easy smartphone viewing.
+All the video records from the dash cam can be uploaded and shared on social media.

-As for GPS, this will come in handy especially if you have a fleet of trucks you are managing.
-The GPS provides accurate video recording of driving location and speed of all your trucks.
+As for GPS, this dash camera comes in handy especially if you’re managing a fleet of trucks.
+The GPS provides accurate video recording of a truck’s driving location and speed.
 You can even use the GPS on the dash cam to view your route on Google Maps.

-Other features included in this best dash cam for truckers are parking mode, motion detection, a wide lens, wide dynamic range, and G- sensors.
+Other features included in this best dash cam for truckers are motion detection, a wide lens, wide dynamic range, and G- sensors.
 These all serve to give you the best quality recording if you need evidence in case of an accident.

 - The 4K resolution + 24 frames per second frame rate gives you a clear view of anything that occurs on the road.

-- Night vision is incredibly important for truck drivers as many of you make night runs and drive for long hours at a time.
+- Night vision is incredibly important in a dash cam for truck drivers as many make night runs and drive for long hours at a time.
 This is also applicable for uber drivers’ dashcams.

-- Built-in Wifi and GPS gives utmost convenience to monitor and set the footage from your smartphone and track your routes and driving habits.
+- Using the built-in Wifi and GPS in this dash cam gives utmost convenience to monitor and set the recording from your smartphone.
+GPS tracks your routes.

-- The wide-angle lens of 150-degrees gives you a view of about three lanes.
+- The wide lens of 150 degrees gives a view of about three lanes.

-- If by any chance you are not happy with this product, return it for your money back within the first 30 days.
+- If by any chance you are not happy with this product, return it for your money back within the first 30 days time

-- The warranty backing this product gives consumers peace of mind as to the quality of the dash cam.
+- The warranty backing this dash camera gives consumers peace of mind as to the quality of the trucker dash cam.

 - Some conditions don’t give true 4K resolution.
 It could be a 2K resolution camera with added pixels.